About Dorrigo

 Dorrigo town centre epitomises country style living with locally-owned cafes, shops and the Heritage Hotel, its relaxing to wander through the main street, mingling with locals and perusing the local finds and produce.

-Guest favourites include: Sunshine on Hickory, Dorrigo Sweets Shop, Food Angel Café, Cheeky Sparrow, Components Café, Tallowwood Tuckerbox, Waterfall Way Gallery, Plateau Café and Heritage Hotel & Pub.
-If you’re interested in shopping and gifts, visit Red Cedar Emporium, Opal & Amber, What do you think Miss Wink and Farm, Misty Threads and the new Country Property & Lifestyle.
+Guest favourites include: Dorrigo Deli, Peaches Patisserie, Food Angel Café, Cheeky Sparrow Cafe, Components Café, Tallowood Cafe, and Heritage Hotel & Pub.
+If you’re interested in shopping and gifts, visit What Do You Think Miss Wink.
+Mountain Merchant Emporium, What do you think Miss Wink, Misty Threads and Big Table Studio.

 Looking for convenience stores?
 There’s an IGA and 5-star Supermarket, Dorrigo Cellars, Pam’s Fruit and Vegetables, Dorrigo Bakery and Dorrigo Plateau Pharmacy for any health needs you may have.